[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Empress: Ferreting out such things in the army would only help the enemy.

-[In a huff] Don't you think you have too much time on your hands if you're
+[In a huff] Don't you think you have too much time on your hands if

 stooping to inspecting military mail?